401(k) Early Withdrawals Have Become Easier: Be Careful!

-Taking money out of your employer’s 401(k) plan while you’re still on its payroll is about to get easier.
-The federal government’s new rules about “economic hardship” withdrawals from retirement savings plans like 401(k)s go into effect in January 2020.
+Taking money out of your employer's 401(k) plan while you're still on its payroll has gotten easier.
+The federal government's new rules about "economic hardship" withdrawals from retirement savings plans like 401(k)s took effect in January 2020.
 And The CARES Act, which became law in March 2020, allowed for easier 401(k) withdrawals and loans due to COVID-19 financial needs.

 It's great that people in a financial crunch will have less trouble tapping their retirement plans if necessary.
 But one thing hasn't changed: Pulling money out of your retirement savings before retirement is, generally speaking, a bad idea.
 That's why personal finance experts, including me, urge caution before using the new rules to make an early withdrawal.